Model sync (Reverse ETL) from Snowflake query to Salesforce

 4. Create a sync from Snowflake into Salesforce using the data model

 This sync maps the email field in the data model to the email field of Salesforce Contacts.
 It additionally maps the FirstName and LastName fields.
-The field mappings can be extended to syncs additional fields.
+You can augment the list of field mappings to sync additional fields.

 $curl --request POST \